corbin-coleman/holbertonschool-sysadmin_devops/README.md

-Project to learn about shell commands and sysadmin tools.
+Project for learning shell commands and sysadmin tools.